pabloelt/detection-inefficiencies-photovoltaic-solar-plants/README.md

 **4. Recommendations**
 * Review the data collection processes and their reliability.
-* Perform a maintenance inspection on the identified inverters in Plant 2, since there are many moments of zero DC generation.
+* Perform a maintenance inspection on the modules connected with the identified inverters in Plant 2, since there are many moments of zero DC generation.
 * Perform a maintenance inspection of all inverters in Plant 1.

 ## Project structure